allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/114-the-hipaa-compliant-solution-for-telehealth/blogarticle.md

 ---
-Title: The HIPAA Compliant Solution for Telehealth
+Title: "The HIPAA Compliant Solution for Telehealth"
-SeoTitle: The HIPAA Compliant Solution for Telehealth
+SeoTitle: "The HIPAA Compliant Solution for Telehealth"
 Author: kenny
 Fullname: Kenny Stark
 Date: 06/11/2015